CAST-Extend/com.castsoftware.aip.datamart/README.md

 These tables can be used to filter data along "Dimension":
 * `DIM_RULES`: A Dimension table to filter measures according to rules contribution

-* `DIM_QUALITY_STANDARDS`: A Dimension table to filter measures according to Quality Standards
+* `DIM_QUALITY_STANDARDS`: A Dimension view to filter measures according to Quality Standards

 * `DIM_SNAPSHOTS`: A Dimension table to filter measures according to a period